The Archaeology Of Easter

 Unlike the Garden Tomb, which has no ancient testimony to it’s authenticity and was only proposed in the 19th century, the tomb of Jesus in the Church of the Holy Sepulchre, has an abundance of evidence that leads many to believe that it is the actual location of the empty tomb.
 Both Jerome (395 A.D.)14 and Eusebius (337-340 A.D.)15 record that the Roman emperor Hadrian built a large platform over the tomb of Jesus and then placed a statue of Jupiter over the spot.
 When Constantine and his mother, Helena, dismantled the pagan shrine, a tomb was indeed found beneath it.
 They then built the original church on the

 site in 330 A.D.
 Other first-century tombs are found within the church, confirming that the area was an ancient cemetery.16 The tomb of Jesus and the burial bed is surrounded by a shrine, known as the edicule.
 It was recently uncovered for the first time in almost 500 years for restoration and cleaning.
-Recent renovations to the edicule included the installation of a window that allows visitors to see the original stone walls of the tomb.
-The evidence clearly points to this being the actual location of the tomb of Jesus.
+The renovations to the edicule included the installation of a window that allows visitors to see the original stone walls of the tomb.
+In Dec.
+2017, results from tests done on mortar samples taken during the renovations were announced.
+They confirm the history of the site, with the mortar taken from between the limestone burial bed and the marble slab dating to the time of Constantine’s construction of the original shrine at the tomb.17 The evidence clearly points to this being the actual location of the tomb of Jesus.

 THE NAZARETH INSCRIPTION